sivasubramanics/kcftools/README.md

 ---

-## ⚠️ Limitation and Performance Notes
+## ⚠️ Limitations and Performance Notes

 1. **KMC DB Compatibility**:
     - `getVariations` plugin works only with KMC databases produced by `kmc` version 3.0.0 or higher.